A cyborg is a man-machine system in which the control

 and Nathan Kline used the term cyborg in an article about the advantages of

 self-regulating human-machine systems in outer space.
-The cyborg is the mascot of cyberculture.
+Cyborg is the mascot of cyberculture.

 The cyborg represents a new structure of